plating, anodizing, & finishing Q&As since 1989

 Hi Ernie.
 Assuming the evaporators are plastic and are not used to handle cyanide solutions, hydrochloric acid sounds to me like a good material to dissolve scale.
 If they are stainless steel, absolutely not.
 Good luck.

-Commercial descaling chemicals often also are either citric acid, or phosphoric acid containing.
+Commercial descaling chemicals often also are either citric acid [on eBay or Amazon affil link] , or phosphoric acid containing.
 Citric is particularly good for stainless steels, and also gives some residual anti-bacterial effect, as well.
 If you buy chemicals marketed specifically for this purpose, there are inhibitors present, not found in the acids normally.W.
 Carl Erickson

 - Rome, New York

 What kind of scale, or fouling do you expect on this evaporators?
 When you would apply chemically means to remove such kind of fouling, you need identify the characteristics of fouling, materials included, structures of the evaporators.